"No garden truly blooms until butterflies have danced upon it."

-The Monarch Project began as an idea of the 20-Year Committee in the 2017-18 club year to commemorate the Bloom & Grow Garden Society’s 20th year in 2017.
+The Monarch Project began as an idea of the 20-Year Committee in the 2017-18 club year to commemorate the Bloom & Grow Garden Society’s 20th anniversary in 2017.
 It wasn’t until two years later that we finally conceptualized a form and selected an artist.
 We wanted this regal statue to be a gift from the club to the city of Winter Garden in appreciation for 20 years of help and partnership in making their Spring Fever in the Garden festival so successful.
-In April of 2022, we will celebrate our 20th festival.

 Noted sculptor and artist, Don Reynolds of Sanford (link to bio), was commissioned to bring the gift to life.
 If you want to see some of Don’s public art in the Central Florida area, check out the iconic cast bronze knight with lance on horseback located outside the main entrance to UCF Bounce House stadium.
 At Blue Jacket Park in Winter Park, Reynolds designed and sculpted a bronze statue of a woman Navy recruit called “Blue Jacket Recruit”.
 He also made a large totem sculpture for a Disney event which now resides in Calloway Gardens in Georgia.